-Spain asserts direct rule over Catalans
+Spain takes charge of Catalan government

 He ignored warnings by the Madrid government to cancel the move, prompting Mr Rajoy to first announce his plans to remove Catalan leaders and impose direct rule.

-Catalonia is one of Spain's richest, most distinctive regions with a high degree of autonomy.
+Catalonia is one of Spain's richest, most distinctive regions, with a high degree of autonomy.

-But many Catalans feel they pay more to Madrid than they get back, and there are historical grievances, too, in particular Catalonia's treatment under the dictatorship of General Franco.
+Many Catalans feel they pay more to Madrid than they get back, and there are historical grievances, too, in particular Catalonia's treatment under the dictatorship of General Franco.
+But Catalans have been divided on the question of independence.

-Catalans are divided on the question of independence - an opinion poll earlier this year said 41% were in favour and 49% were opposed to independence.